usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 * [smoketest/TEST-SCHEMATRON.xpl](../../../smoketest/TEST-SCHEMATRON.xpl) tests SchXSLT
 * [smoketest/TEST-XSPEC.xpl](../../../smoketest/TEST-XSPEC.xpl) tests XSpec

 Take a look at these.
-If it is helpful, try visualize the XML syntax as a set of nested frames with labels and connectors.
+If it is helpful, try to see the XML syntax as a set of nested frames with labels and connectors.

 Try more than one way of looking at the XProc source code: in the Github repository, on your file system, in a plain text editor, in an XML editor.